ChemicalDevelopment/kscript.org/tutorials/1_fibonacci.md

 ---
 layout: default
-title: Fibonacci
+title: 1.
+Fibonacci
 parent: Tutorials
 ---

-# Fibonacci
+# 1. Fibonacci

 [Fibonacci numbers](https://en.wikipedia.org/wiki/Fibonacci_number) make a good introduction to any programming language.
 This tutorial is designed to showcase the major features, such as recursion, argument parsing, and conversions.
+After finishing this tutorial, you should have a program you can call from the commandline.

 Let's remind ourselves of the definition, where $F_n$ is the $n$th Fibonacci number: $F_0 = 0, F_1 = 1, F_{n} = F_{n-1} + F_{n-2}$.
 So, the sequence $F$ goes $0, 1, 1, 2, 3, 5, 8, 13, 21$ beginning with $n=0$.
 Our task is to generate a program to calculate the $n$th fibonacci number and print it out.
 Assuming our program is called `fib.ks`, here's how it should be used: